UANATACA/ONESHOT-REPO/oneshot_gui.md

 1. The business application creates a new digital signature request, providing all required user data
 2. One-Shot Optimizer returns an identifier for the certificate request
 3. The business application provides the documents to be signed by the end user
+4. The business application retrieve the service contract
-4. The business application shows the documents to be signed to its end user
+5. The business application shows the documents to be signed and the service contract to its end user
-5. After reviewing the document, the end user agrees to sign it
+6. After reviewing the documents, the end user agrees to sign them
-6. The business application starts the signature process by requesting the generation of a One-Time Password (OTP) token for the signature
+7. The business application starts the signature process by requesting the generation of a One-Time Password (OTP) token for the signature
-7. Uanataca services sends the OTP directly to the end user through an SMS message
+8. Uanataca services sends the OTP directly to the end user through an SMS message
-8. By introducing the OTP, the end user identifies himself as the subject of the signature certificate
+9. By introducing the OTP, the end user identifies himself as the subject of the signature certificate
-9. The business application provides the OTP and the identifier of the signature request to the One-Shot Optimizer
+10. The business application provides the OTP and the identifier of the signature request to the One-Shot Optimizer
-10. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
+11. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
-11. Hashes are sent together with the request identifier and OTP code to Uanataca Services
+12. Hashes are sent together with the request identifier and OTP code to Uanataca Services
-12. The end user signature certificate is generated and used to sign the hashes
+13. The end user signature certificate is generated and used to sign the hashes
-13. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
+14. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
-14. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes
+15. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes
-15. Finallly, the business application calls One-Shot Optimizer API to obtain the signed documents
+16. Finallly, the business application calls One-Shot Optimizer API to obtain the signed documents
 <br></br>

 > Other authentication methods